RimJS/Drizzle-Whiffle/README.md

 Bcrypt is used to hash passwords, only hashed passwords are stored in the server when a user registers.
 Bcrypt is also used to authenticate passwords during login.

 #### Web-push
 Webpush is used to send notifications which are received and displayed by the service worker.
-When a notification is sent, an uuid is generated and the server starts listening for a request at a URL with that uuid.
+When a notification is sent, a uuid is generated and the server starts listening for a request at a URL with that uuid.
 The same uuid is also sent as notification payload to the client's service worker, using which the client is able to bypass the login.

 ## Client
 EJS has been used in the frontend to create the views.